Stardust-dls4/Novum2/README.md

 # Novum2
-Novum2 is a emulator of Nintendo Switch 2 in development for the successor to the most popular hybrid console.
-Developed in C++/Rust, this emulator aims to offer cutting-edge compatibility by optimizing for multi-core architectures and providing advanced support for modern graphics APIs such as Vulkan.
+Novum2 is a Nintendo Switch 2 emulator developed in C++.
+This emulator aims to offer compatibility with some games, but for now, it's focusing on making Mario Kart World work on multi-core architectures and providing advanced support, especially for modern graphics APIs like Vulkan.
+Later, OpenGL support will be added.

 This won't be easy; we need time to correct many of the flaws it has so far.